pfsense/docs/source/ids-ips/snort-interfaces.rst

 .. image:: /_static/ids-ips/snortinterfacesrunning.png

 The green icon indicates a running Snort process for the interface.
-To stop a running process, click the |service running| icon and wait for it to change to |service stopped| as shown below.
+To stop a running process, click the |fa-check-circle| icon and wait for it to change to
+|fa-times-circle| as shown below.

 .. image:: /_static/ids-ips/snortinterfacesstart.png